London's mayor says "we will never let these cowards win" after attack

-London's mayor defiantly declared that the city is open after a terror attack in the heart of the British capital killed seven people and injured dozens.
+London's mayor defiantly declared that the city is open after a terrorist attack in the heart of the British capital killed seven people and injured dozens.

 "They want to stop us voting on Thursday in the general elections, and enjoying the democracy that we have," he said.